-The Late Carboniferous is a time in Earth’s history when Pangea first was formed.
+The Late Carboniferous is when Pangea was first formed in Earth’s history.
 Pangea is the most recent supercontinent, a land state where the dry land on Earth is all collected in a singular mass.
 There have been more than one of these, yet, Pangea was the last.

-In this variation of Pangea, Siberia, China, and the Western portion of the United States are not yet directly connected.
-These all however would become connected in full in the late Triassic.
+This variation of Pangea, Siberia, China, and the Western portion of the United States are not yet directly connected.
+However, these all would become fully connected in the late Triassic.
 As what goes up must come down, the supercontinent of Pangea started to break apart during the Jurassic.
-By the late Jurassic, the Atlantic Ocean started to open up.
-Africa and South America, still connected, started to separate from North America
+By the late Jurassic, the Atlantic Ocean began to open up.
+Africa and South America, still connected, started to separate from North America.

 Parks Township, 300 Million Years Ago

 The map below shows the Earth 300 million years in the past.
 How can we know this for sure?
 The truth is, we don’t.
 But with lots of scientific work in the field of Paleomagnetism, very dedicated people have made some well-researched predictions.
 Keep in mind this field is still young.
 Literal map-changing discoveries happen often.
 While researching this topic, I found several conflicting maps.

 The heart of Paleomagnetism involves making measurements of magnetic field alignments in dated rock beds.
 When lava forms, a magnetic field direction becomes locked in as it cools.
 Scientists in the field then collect, date, and measure the magnetic field direction.
 Upon determining the direction, the scientist deduces a position and records it.